mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 ## Deploy workloads in AWS Local Zones

-As described in the section "Step 1.
-Installing an OpenShift cluster with AWS Local Zones", there are a few use cases to run workloads in Local Zones.
+As described in the section "Installing an OpenShift cluster with AWS Local Zones", there are a few use cases to run workloads in Local Zones.
 This post demonstrates how to take advantage of Local Zones by deploying a sample application and selecting workers running in Local Zones.

 Three deployments will be created:

-- Application running in Local Zone NYC ingressing traffic using ALB Operator in the zone
 - Application running in the Region, ingress traffic using the default router
+- Application running in Local Zone NYC (US) ingressing traffic using Application Load Balancer
-- Application running in Local Zone Buenos Aires (Argentina) ingressing traffic directly to the node (at the current moment that zone does not support AWS Load Balancers)
+- Application running in Local Zone Buenos Aires (Argentina) ingressing traffic directly to the node (currently the zone does not support AWS Application Load Balancers)

-The compute nodes deployed in Local Zones have the following extra labels:
+The `edge` compute nodes deployed in Local Zones have the following extra labels:

 ~~~bash
 machine.openshift.io/zone-type: local-zone